-Cayembe (18,996ft) and Cotopaxi (19,347ft) (with optional Chimborazo (20,548ft) Add-On) Our Ecuador Volcanoes expedition is hugely popular because it offers serious bang for your buck, with excellent climbing in a relatively short time frame.
-We will tackle two high altitude gems, Cayembe and Cotopaxi during our regular program, with the added ability to tack on another Ecuadorean giant, Chimborazo.
-We start with an acclimatization peak before moving on to the picturesque Cotopaxi in the south, then in a gradual altitude progression, heading North to Cayembe as our next ascent.
-This program is of moderate difficulty and is great for those with previous experience with crampons, ice axe and rope travel on peaks such as Mt.
-Rainier and Mt Blanc Top 5 Reasons to Climb in Ecuador (Expedition Highlights)
+Our Ecuador Volcanoes expedition is popular because it offers serious bang for your buck, with excellent climbing in a relatively short time frame.
+We will tackle two high-altitude gems, Cayembe (18,996ft) and Cotopaxi (19,347ft), with the added ability to tack on another giant, Chimborazo (20,548ft).
+We start with an acclimatization peak before moving on to the Cotopaxi in the south, then in a gradual altitude progression, heading north to Cayembe as our next ascent.
+This program is of moderate difficulty and is great for those with previous experience with crampons, ice axes, and rope travel.

-- While your friends think you are "suffering" in the mountains, you'll actually be staying in luxurious haciendas (think 400-year-old estates) boutique hotels, and well-appointed mountain huts.
+- While your friends think you are "suffering" in the mountains, you'll actually be staying in luxurious haciendas, boutique hotels, and well-appointed mountain huts.
 Not a tent in sight.

-- Hard to get time away from the family to go climbing?
-Bring them along!
-You don't need to be a climber to enjoy the amazing hospitality, culture and landscapes of Ecuador.
-The luxury accommodation on this trip isn't a hard sell either!
+- Bring your family!
+You don't need to be a climber to enjoy the amazing hospitality, culture, and landscapes of Ecuador.

-- Post-climb, recover by relaxing in the healing waters of Termas Papallactas' natural hot springs and by dining at Zazu Restuarant
+- Post-climb, recover by relaxing in the healing waters of Termas Papallactas and dining at Zazu Restuarant

 The following is a sample daily schedule of our Ecuadorean Volcanoes Program: